daviddesancho/PRESTGARA/docs/md_protein.md

-widely used [SMOG force field](http://smog-server.org/), which reduces the representation of the interactions to a design principle (that the protein will fold to its native state) and conveniently ignores the sorrounding water.
+widely used [SMOG force field](http://smog-server.org/), which reduces the representation of the interactions to a design principle (that the protein will fold to its native state) and conveniently ignores the surrounding water.
 Interestingly, the model retains important details of the system.

 ### Downloading the protein